liamcottle/reticulum-meshchat/README.md

 ## Beta Features

+- Support for Audio Calls to other [Reticulum WebChat](https://github.com/liamcottle/reticulum-webchat) users.
+  - Audio is encoded with [codec2](https://github.com/drowe67/codec2) to support low bandwidth links.
 - Support for browsing pages, and downloading files hosted on Nomad Network Nodes.

 > NOTE: micron format parsing is still in development, some pages may not render or work correctly at all.